 Accurately measuring the quality of voice is not ubiquitous.
 Celebrated singers can afford voice coaches to measure, improve, and maintain the quality of their voices.
 The rest of us take opinions from non-professionals and make our moves blindly.
 We are solving this latent need at Riyaz.

-Getting deep insights about our voices
+Getting deep insights into our voices

 The most important quality measures of a singer’s voice are the following.